boazbk/crypto/lec_16_FHE_part2.md

 If we want to plug in this scheme in the bootstrapping theorem, then we will also assume that it  is _circular secure_.
-It seems a reasonable assumption though unfortuantely at the moment we do not know how to derive it from LWE.
+It seems a reasonable assumption though unfortunately at the moment we do not know how to derive it from LWE.
 (If we don't want to make this assumption we can still obtained a _leveled_ fully homomorphic encryption as discussed in the previous lecture.)

 ### Homomorphism